 COMPLAINANT INFORMATION

 Name (first, middle, and last)

 Address (number and street, city, state and ZIP code)

-Home telephone number Work telephone number () - Cellular telephone number
+Home telephone number Cellular telephone number Cellular telephone number

-\ /
+() - () - () -

 Name of complainant Date (month, day, year)

+•

-PERSON / AGENC Y YOU BELIEVE DISCRIMINATED AGAINST YOU
+AGENCY YOU BELIEVE I AINST YOU

 Name (first, middle, and last) Title

-Name of company
+Name of company -

-Address (number and street, city, state and ZIP code)
+Address (number and street, city, state and ZIP co de)

-telephone number Cellular telephone number
+Home telephone number Work telephone number Cellular telephone number

-[() -

-When was the last alleged discriminatory act? (n
+When was the last alleged discriminatory

-Complaints of discrimination must be filed within discrimination occurred more than 180 days ago n 180 days of the date of the alleged discriminatory act.
-If the alleged act of , please explain your delay in filing this complaint.
+Complaints of discrimination must be filed d within 180 days of the date of the alleged di iscriminatory act.
+If the alleged act of F

+discrimination occurred more than 180 da

+The alleged discrimination was based on:

+al Origin Disabili ity Age Retaliation

+Describe the alleged act(s) of discriminati on.
+(Use additional page s, if necessary.)